Congregation Kol Ami (Salt Lake City, Utah): Frederick L. Wenger

 After leaving Milwaukee, Rabbi Wenger and his wife studied in Israel for a year, after which Rabbi Wenger accepted the position of Rabbi at B'nai Shalom Congregation, Huntington, West Virginia.
 Over his extended career, Rabbi Wenger progressed to pulpits of increasing responsibility at Temple Beth-El, Overland Park, Kansas and Temple B'nai Israel, Skokie, Illinois.

 The Wenger family moved to Salt Lake City in 1987 after Rabbi Wenger assumed the pulpit at Congregation Kol Ami.
 Rabbi Wenger has served on the boards of major organizations in the Jewish and general communities.
 In 1994, he was awarded an honorary doctorate from the Hebrew Union College-Jewish Institute of Religion.
 Rabbi Wenger retired from Congregation Kol Ami in 2003.

 Following his retirement, Rabbi Wenger and his wife volunteered four months a year for several years at Hadassah Neurim and Nahalal Youth Villages in Israel.
 He also served as Rabbi-in-Residence at Congregation Beth Sholom, Anchorage, Alaska from 2004 to 2007.
 Rabbi Wenger has been teaching World Religions at Westminster College in Salt Lake City since 2001.
-He also served on the faculties of Marshall University, Huntington, West Virginia and Brigham Young, University, Provo, Utah.
+He also served on the faculties of Marshall University, Huntington, West Virginia and Brigham Young University, Provo, Utah.
 Rabbi Wenger currently teaches and provides rabbinic services to Congregation Kol Ami.

-Cantor Emeritus - Laurence Loeb
+Laurence Loeb

-Cantor Loeb has been in the Cantorate for over 50 years.
+Cantor Loeb is the Cantor Emeritus.
+He has been in the Cantorate for over 50 years.
 He was the youngest graduate ever from the Cantor's Institute at the Jewish Theological Seminary in New York.
-He continued graduate study at the Jewish Theological Seminary in Ethnomusicology and received a Ph.D. in Anthropology from Columbia University.
+He continued graduate study at the Jewish Theological Seminary in Ethnomusicology and received a Ph.D. in anthropology from Columbia University.

 Using his background in Jewish music and anthropology, he studied the music and culture of the Jews of Iran.
 Based on that study, he published a book titled, 'Outcaste: The Jews of Southern Iran'.
 His subsequent anthropological research involved a Yemenite Community which now resides in Israel.

 After serving as Cantor for ten years on the East Coast, Loeb moved to Utah, with his family over 40 years ago.
-Cantor Loeb retired from the University of Utah where he was a faculty member of the anthropology department and served as Department Chairman for six years.
+Cantor Loeb retired from the University of Utah where he was a faculty member of the anthropology department and served as department chairman for six years.